 I know you’ve been waiting with bated breath for part III of the Getting the Best Wedding Photos Possible series.
 Well, it’s here and it’s as exciting as the first and second.
-Unlike the Godfather Part III (but I love the first two).
+Unlike the Godfather Part III.

-So you’re super set on the idea of not doing a first look.
+Maybe you’re on the fence about doing a first look.
 Either you think they’re cheesy, or you think doing one will ruin the element of surprise and that first moment of seeing one another.
 Well, there are a few reasons why first looks can be great, and by the end I may bring you back around to the idea of doing one.

 2. The walking-down-the-aisle portion of the ceremony goes by quickly.
 A first look is intimate and private, and gives you time to appreciate that first moment of seeing one another.
-I really don’t think that the moment walking down the aisle is ruined by a first look, as anyone who attended our wedding can confirm (I cried uncontrollably the whole way and a lot of stuff was running out of my face).
+I really don’t think that the moment walking down the aisle is ruined by a first look–you’re still about to get married, it’s exciting!

-3. A first look also makes your timeline easier – family and bridal portraits can be done before the ceremony, so you and your guests can enjoy cocktail hour instead of missing it for portraits.
+3. A first look also makes your timeline easier – family and couple portraits can be mostly be done before the ceremony, so you and your guests can enjoy cocktail hour instead of missing it for portraits.
 I can then just grab you for a few more couple photos around sunset or a convenient time later on, when most couples actually welcome another little break!